-This project is a USB Audio, Serial and PTT interface for rigs (Amateur Radio transceivers), which don't directly support digital modes.
-Plug these interface devices into your Windows or Linux laptop or Raspbian Raspberry Pi and you can send and receive digital tones from your rig and automate the frequency and mode control (for rigs which support a serial interface) and PTT control.
+This project is a USB Audio, Serial and PTT interface for rigs (Amateur Radio transceivers), which don't directly support digital modes provided by applications such as FLDIGI, WSJT-X and JS8CALL.
+Plug these interface devices into your Windows or Linux laptop or Raspbian Raspberry Pi and you can send and receive digital tones to/from your rig and automate the frequency and mode control (for rigs which support a serial interface) and PTT control.

 The following schematic diagram shows the use of the USB Audio Interface and the USB Serial Interface described below.

 - If the rig supports VOX operation, via the selected audio port (VOX is often not provided on auxilliary ports), only the USB Audio Interface is required as the tones, when present, will automatically key the radio.

 - For direct microphone and speaker connection to the USB Audio Interface, an additional in-line, audio attenuator may be necessary.
 This is often just a suitable series resistor, as impedance transformation is not critical.